metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 You learned the excruciating experience that death truly is.

 When a creature within 15 feet of you drops to 0 hit points, you can use a reaction to share the pain with others.
-Cast bane for free on all nearby targets.
+You can cast the _bane_ spell on another target within 15 feet of you without using a spell slot or material components.
 You gain one random benefit from the Borrowed Capabilities table.
 The benefit lasts until you finish a short or long rest.

 ##### Borrowed Capabilities